gamemaker1230011/WESMUN_NFC/wiki/api/authentication.md

 ### Notes

 - New users are created with `approval_status: "pending"`
-- Password is hashed using bcrypt before storage
+- Password is hashed before storage
 - User cannot login until approved by an admin
 - Default role is "user"
 - Email must be unique across all users